dai-continuous-testing/ansible-role-reporter/README.md

 Experitest - Reporter ansible role
 =========

-This role will install \ uninstall reporter for windows hosts
+This role will install \ uninstall reporter for windows / mac / linux hosts

 Requirements
 ------------

-This role assumes that you have java 8 installed on the instance Supports mac os hosts only.
+This role assumes that you have postgresql server installed on the instance Supports windows, mac and linux os hosts.

 Role Variables
 --------------